Projects & Progress

 SERAG Inc. is supporting both the Department of Biodiversity, Conservation and Attractions and the City of Melville to manage and restore large sections of the Alfred Cove A-Class Reserve and adjacent areas of remnant bushland - which together form part of Bush Forever Site 331 - through a regular commitment from volunteers and through particular projects for which we have sought funding.

-SERAG is extremely pleased that a proposal approved by the City of Melville to build an artificial surfing facility at Tompkins Park has been unsuccessful.
+SERAG was pleased that a proposal to build an artificial surfing facility at Tompkins Park was rejected.
 However, we remain concerned that the Crown Land on which part of the proposed facility was to be built has not yet been drawn into the Conservation Estate, as has been recommended since the formation of the Swan Estuary Marine Park.
-We are hopeful that the current 10-year Alfred Cove/Attadale Foreshore Master Plan consultation will result in widening and strengthening of the foreshore vegetation buffer.
+As in other areas bordering the Marine Park, the riparian margin is very narrow and susceptible to erosive forces associated with climate change, with the building of walled banks around the river and with the wash from river craft.
+We are hopeful that the current Alfred Cove Attadale Foreshore Master Plan will result in widening and strengthening of the foreshore vegetation buffer from Attadale to Applecross.
+SERAG hopes that it will be achieved sooner than the 10 to 20 year time frame currently proposed.

-We are supporting the efforts of the Friends of Melville Bird Sanctuary.
+SERAG also supports the efforts of the Friends of Melville Bird Sanctuary and undertakes monthly collections of bird data.

 Projects: Before & After